WICG/PEPC/explainer.md

 1.  <a name="accessibility"></a>**Accessibility**: Permission UI for a capability is triggered through the direct use of the capability.
-Typically JavaScript invokes permission UI, presenting an issue for both screen readers and magnification users.
+Typically JavaScript invokes permission UI, which can present an issue for screen readers and magnification users.

     Script attached to an existing DOM element is not interpreted by the screen reader.
-If the DOM element was not accessibility tested and does not provide sufficient explanation to its function, there is no way for a screen reader user to know that the purpose of that element is to initiate access to a capability.
-Current permissions can be accessible if properly implemented and tested, PEPC is *accessible by default*.
+ARIA doesn't cover permission requests, and it requires work for developers to express what an input/button will do.
+Current permissions can be accessible if properly implemented and tested, however, PEPC has explicit accessibility semantics by default.

-    Magnification users also struggle with the status quo.
+    Users using magnification tools also struggle with the status quo.
 A page cannot detect if a user is using OS level magnification tools (WAI for privacy reasons).
-A user in a magnified state can easily miss the permission prompt if it falls outside of their magnified viewport, and pages cannot assist these users.
-    With PEPC, the scrim and a contextually localized prompt greatly increase the chance that the magnification user will observe the permission request after interacting with the element.
+A user in a magnified state can miss the permission prompt if it falls outside of their magnified viewport, and pages cannot assist these users.
+With PEPC, the user interacting with the element followed by a modal prompt ensure the magnification user will observe the permission request.

 Optimizing the trade-off between usability and interruptions hit practical limits because, fundamentally, user agents